 Diversity Action Plan:

-The CS Department's Diversity and Inclusion Access Plan submitted to Brown University's Office of Institutional Diversity and Inclusion Department on June 2016.
+The CS Department's Diversity and Inclusion Action Plan submitted to Brown University's Office of Institutional Diversity and Inclusion Department on June 2016.

 - Data Collection and Community Input: Creating mechanisms for collecting data about department demographics and culture, and establishing metrics that aggregate those data to measure diversity and inclusivity.